Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Conclusion

 \section{Conclusion}

-In this paper, we have modeled the evolution of the universe from the point of view of bouncing cosmology using the theory of non-minimal kinetic.
+In this paper, we have modeled the evolution of the universe from the point of view of bouncing cosmology within the framework of non-minimal kinetic theory.
 For this purpose, we first addressed the issue of non-minimum kinetic theory in background flat-FRW.
-We restricted the minimally coupled terms $\xi$ and $\eta$ to the condition $\eta+2 \xi =0$ to modify the corresponding action from the more general case to a more well-known case of the Einstein tensor.
+In this way, we restricted the minimally coupled terms $\xi$ and $\eta$ to the condition $\eta+2 \xi =0$ to modify the corresponding action from the more general case to a more well-known case of the Einstein tensor.
 Next, we obtained the modified forms of Friedmann's equations and the field equation, and then we acquired the energy density and the pressure of the universe.

-In what follows, to investigate bouncing cosmology, we obtained the bouncing condition and we then reconstructed the evolution of the universe using the theory of non-minimal kinetic coupling.
-By applying the bouncing condition in the Friedman equations and the field equation, we calculated the scale factor and the Hubble parameter in terms of time evolution with numerical solution.
-We earned the purely mathematical function for the scale factor in the form of a exponentially function, so that the adopted scale factor was fitted with the scale factor graph points resulting from the numerical solution.
-In that case, we also obtained a mathematical function for the Hubble parameter from the adopted scale factor.
-We can see from the plot of the Hubble parameter that it passes through a contraction phase ($H < 0$), to a bounce point ($H = 0$) and then into an expansion phase ($H > 0$), with a positive slope.
-Afterward, the graphs of the scalar field, the energy density, and the pressure in terms of cosmic time were plotted.
+In what follows, to investigate bouncing cosmology, we obtained the bouncing condition and we then reconstructed the evolution of the universe using non-minimal kinetic coupling theory.
+By applying the bouncing condition in the Friedman equations and the field equation, we calculated the scale factor and the Hubble parameter in terms of cosmic time with numerical solution.
+We earned the purely mathematical function for the scale factor in the form of a exponentially function \eqref{sf1}, so that ASF was fitted with the scale factor graph points resulting from the numerical solution.
+In that case, we also obtained a mathematical function for the Hubble parameter \eqref{Hubble1} from ASF.
+We can see from the graph of the Hubble parameter that it passes through a contraction phase ($H < 0$), to a bounce point ($H = 0$) and then into an expansion phase ($H > 0$), with a positive slope.
+Afterward, the graphs of the scalar field, the energy density, the pressure, and the EoS parameter in terms of cosmic time were plotted.
+These graphs have shown the variations from the pre-Big Bang to the post-Big Bang state.
+It has exclusively shown the variation of the EoS parameter in terms of cosmic time from the early universe to the late universe, i.e., evolution of the universe has been explained as a viable cosmological model.